xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 npm install -D tailwindcss
 ```

-Next we need to create the config files which can easily be done via the following command:
+Next we need to create the config files which can be done via the following command:

 ```bash
 npx tailwindcss init -p
 ```

-Next open up the created "tailwind.config.js" file and add the following to "content":
+Next open up the created `tailwind.config.js` file and add the following to `content`:

 ```js title="tailwind.config.js"
 content: [